January 28, 2020

 This list could be much longer, as there are many more expectations to be fulfilled come February 1, 2020.
 Last year, the foreign investment to GDP ratio fell to 1.1% from a high of 3.6 percent in 2014-15, which this Government is fully cognizant of, and should be committed to improving.
 By ensuring a dedicated approach to global stakeholders’ demands and needs, and ensuring that critical policies are aimed at improving foreign participation in India – this Budget can set the tone for unparalleled growth in the 2020’s, and align with India’s aim of becoming a $5 trillion economy.

-Sannam S4 shall share the key budget announcements and implications for foreign organizations in India on February 3, 2020.
+Sannam S4 shall share the key budget announcements and implications for foreign organisations in India on February 3, 2020.
 For more information and questions, please reach out to us at Budget2020@sannams4.com.

 1Adjusted Gross Revenues, for more information, read here: https://economictimes.indiatimes.com/industry/telecom/telecom-news/sc-dismisses-telcos-agr-review-pleas/articleshow/73299605.cms